-Students taking the PhD with Integrated Study in Atmospheric Sciences & Air Pollution take 120 credits of modules, selected from a wide range including:
+Students taking the PhD with Integrated Study in Atmospheric Sciences and Air Pollution take 120 credits of modules, selected from a wide range including:

 - Research Methods (10 credits; core module)

 - Causes & Effects of Air Pollution (20 credits)

 - Physical Climataology and Climate Change (10 credits)